Cơm Hến Recipe

 • Sliced ginger: For adding extra aroma to the clams and rice.

-Vietnamese baby clam rice is a dish requiring you to learn how to clean the clams right, how to cook them, and how to get the peanuts ready.
+Vietnamese baby clam rice requires you to learn how to clean the clams right, how to cook them, and how to get the peanuts ready.
 You also need to learn how to make a good soup that goes well with it.

 If you’ve never worked with baby clams before, I suggest getting the pre-cooked package of these mollusks.
 However, if you insist on using fresh clams, here’s how you can process them.